 How to steer clear

-Rule out urinary tract infection (UTI) or other bladder issues, then video record your dog when left alone to rule out accidents due to anxiety.
+-Rule out urinary tract infection (UTI) or other bladder issues, then video record your dog when left alone to rule out accidents due to anxiety.

 -Don't give your pet the chance to go in the wrong place!
 Cut off access to areas where the dog is having accidents.
 Close doors, leash dogs in the house and/or crate your pup in a correctly-sized space.
 Crates/pens should be big enough for the pet to turn around, but not too big that the dog can potty on one side and sleep on the other.